 In terms of speed, this new mini press feels faster than previous versions, which I also like to do different small jobs.

-It only needed about 10 seconds to transfer each layer, and I removed the plastic when the material was still hot… you defo nee to experiment and be super careful.
+It took about 10 seconds to transfer each layer, and I removed the protective plastic while the material was still hot.
+You’ll definitely need to experiment and be very careful to avoid lifting the vinyl.
+If it hasn’t fully set into the fabric, you can always apply a bit more heat.

 For extra security, once everything was layered, I applied heat for an additional 15 seconds.